ImhereforWurm/Brorrowind/README.md

 ## Overview
 **Warning: requires wyvrnmods as a dependancy**

-This mod was built to add a few key features I wanted to add to the bi annual Wurm server hosted for anons.
+This mod was built to add a few key features I wanted to add to the bi-annual Wurm server hosted for anons.
 A combination of cosmetic and practical features, I've added toggles for everything in the *.config.

 ## Features
 -**Brewmaster Spice:** Item crafted with herbs, one time use for instantly finishing fermentation.
 Also provides a +10ql boost.